WADAMOMO/wadamomo.github.io/_posts/2018-01-31-BIG-SUMMARY.md

 Things I did:
--Made this blog using this Jekyll tutorial here <br>
--Created an SSH key to avoid having to type the password over and over with Github help pages here <br>
--Installed homebrew (here) to help with package installations and updates for example when I got Object.values is not a function because I didn't have the new version of node installed <br>
+-Made this blog using this Jekyll tutorial here -Created an SSH key to avoid having to type the password over and over with Github help pages here -Installed homebrew (here) to help with package installations and updates for example when I got Object.values is not a function because I didn't have the new version of node installed
--Completed Gordon Zhu's excellent Javascript Tutorial here <br>
--Got through #### katas on Codewars and leveled up to 5 kyu <br>
--Completed #### weeks of CS50 <br>
+-Completed Gordon Zhu's excellent Javascript Tutorial here -Got through #### katas on Codewars and leveled up to 5 kyu -Completed #### weeks of CS50
--Completed FCC front end <br>
+-Completed FCC front end

 This might seem like a lot.
 In fairness I had already done Colt Steele's bootcamp, done 5-6 courses on CodeAcademy, and done all the HTML, CSS, and JS stuff on FreeCodeCamp, so all I had left was the Algorithm Scripting and the Projects for the Front End.